arvigj/arvigj.github.io/_posts/2024-07-7-pneumatic-actuator-optimization.md

             ...
         }
     }
     ```
     * `collision_barrier` -- Since we're using a quadratic barrier in our `layer_thickness` objective, we might want to add a "hard" constraint to prevent surfaces going through one another.
 If we keep the support of this objective small, we can ensure that the optimization does not reach an invalid state while preventing this objective from really contributing to the energy.
 This objective is not crucial to the optimization and can be left out.

+Setting weights for each objective is nontrivial and especially with multiple competing objectives, may require a few rounds of weight tuning.

 ## Cascaded Optimization

-At this point, you can add the new optimization info to the `OPTIMIZATIONS` dict in `multigrid_optimization.py`.
+At this point, you can add the new optimization info to the `OPTIMIZATIONS` dict in `cascaded_optimization.py`.
 Using a key `<example_key>`, the necessary fields are:

 `base_path`: The base directory for the optimization files, where the results will be stored.